TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

 Just remember to remove them before you upload your CL.

 ## Troubleshooting

+*   `BindError: Unable to bind localhost:8080`

+This error occurs when port 8080 is already being used by an existing process.
+Oftentimes, this is a leftover Monorail devserver process from a past run.
+To quit whatever process is on port 8080, you can run `kill $(lsof -ti:8080)`.

 *   `TypeError: connect() got an unexpected keyword argument 'charset'`